sbip-sg/CuEVM/README.md

 #### On your own system

+Note : In Makefile, there is one `ENABLE_TRACING` flag that is required for now to compare the results against reference REVM and to demonstrate bug detection.
+It will slowdown the execution.

+* Example : `make ENABLE_TRACING=1 interpreter`
+* `mkdir out` folder if it does not exist

 Building on Ubuntu (with sudo):
 * Setup required libraries: `sudo apt install libgmp-dev`
 * Setup cJSON: `git clone https://github.com/DaveGamble/cJSON ; cd cJSON ; make ; sudo make install`